-This page is dedicated to providing information, tips, and materials that you can use to be empowered to teach your child or student with Down syndrome.
+We are dedicated to providing information and materials that you can use to be empowered to teach your child or student with Down syndrome.
 As you plan your approach, remember to focus on their ABILITIES versus disabilities.

-If you believe people with Down syndrome can learn, they WILL!
+If you believe people can learn, they WILL!

 Special Education Legal Consultations

 DSACT is pleased to offer to DSACT members a free, one-time legal consultation on special education issues only.
 A consultation will last up to two hours.
 Our consultations generally focus on inclusion/placement in the least restrictive classroom environment and provision of appropriate supports and services, including modifying the curriculum.
 The consultation's purpose will be to help you be a better advocate for your student by giving you legal information about your special education issue.
 DSACT does not provide legal consultations about placement in private schools, preschool services or services after 12th grade.
 Our services do not include help with mediation, due process hearings or complaints to state or federal agencies.
 The DSACT attorney does not accompany you to meetings with school staff, including ARD meetings.

 To request a special education legal consultation, complete and submit the "DSACT Special Education Legal Consultation Request Form."
 We will usually be able to notify you within 5-7 days after you have submitted the form if we can provide you with a legal consultation for your special education issue.

 Books of Interest: ARD, Behavior, Communication, Inclusion, Independence, Math, Motor Skills, and Reading

 General School Topics